-Article XIII Rotary Magazines
+Article 14 - Rotary Magazines

 Section 1 — Mandatory Subscription.
 Unless, in accordance with the bylaws of RI, this club is excused by the board of directors of RI from complying with the provisions of this article, each member shall, for the duration of membership, subscribe to the official magazine or to the magazine approved and prescribed for this club by the board of directors of RI.
+Two Rotarians residing at the same address have the option to subscribe jointly to the official magazine.
 The subscription shall be paid in six (6) month periods for the

 duration of membership in this club and to the end of any six (6) month period during which membership may terminate.